dominguezsantal/currencyExchanger/README.md

-### _This project is not in a complete or portfolio ready state, and should not be considered representiational of professional work._

 # Currency Exchanger

-#### Brief Description of Application

 #### By Alex Dominguez

 ## Preview

-  * Follow this [path](https://github.com/) to view the project on GitHub Pages
+  * Follow this [path](https://github.com/dominguezsantal/currencyExchanger/githubio) to view the project on GitHub Pages

 ## Technologies Used